Honlsoft logo

 Jetbrains Rider 2023.2 EAP and AI Assisted Unit Testing

 In my pursuit of refining software development methodologies, I have put a few artificial intelligence (AI) assistants to the test.
 Initial experiences, were met with mixed results.
-They just didn't work well for my personal coding flow.
-While the AI system's capabilities extended to elementary code completions at the time, they struggled to deliver when tasked with increasingly complex code structures.
-A recent foray into using JetBrains' latest Rider EAP has been a game…
+However, they are continually making progress.

 GIT Branching: Branch by Abstraction